Commerce Catalysts

 Catapult data shows that overall sales across the Black Friday to Cyber Monday window ended up almost identical to last year.
 Media-driven sales followed the same pattern, yet reaching that same level of performance cost roughly 20% more.
 That is a meaningful jump for the same outcome.

 Some of this cost pressure is structural.
 Amazon continues to cement itself as the default starting point for shopping, which concentrates competition in one place.
 At the same time, more of that shopping now happens on mobile apps, often with AI quietly shaping the journey.
 Smaller screens and guided entry points simply expose people to fewer ads.
-Every impression becomes more contested, and every search becomes more expensive real estate.
+Every impression becomes more contested, and every search becomes more expensive.

 None of this changes the fact that Black Friday can still deliver volume, but it does change what it takes to win that volume.